 Just like meeting someone in person by chance, a strong personal brand allows the same chances to occur online.
 You just need to be involved in relevant conversations happening online to initiate these encounters.

 Most people only activate their networks when they need them but this often yields adhoc results with limited success.
-Stay front of mind with your networks online and manage relationships that yield long term success.
+Stay front of mind with your networks online and manage relationships that yield long term success by post regularly online.

 Social Networks are full of people with years of experience.
-Getting yourself online opens you up to accessing this knowledge and provides access to people who want to share their story with you.
+Getting yourself online opens you up to the latest industry trends and allows you to continue to build your skills and knowledge with those who want to share their story.

-Developing an online profile on LinkedIn enables you to produce a living CV – one that is constantly updated and optimised to reflect the professional brand you want to create.
+Developing a strong online profile on LinkedIn enables you to produce a living CV – one that is constantly updated and optimised to reflect the professional brand you want to create.
 This makes you searchable both on Google and LinkedIn.